Poan18/jsramverk-proj-backend/README.md

 bcrypt.js (https://www.npmjs.com/package/bcryptjs) - Used to safely hash user passwords.

 express-ws (https://www.npmjs.com/package/express-ws) - Used to open and control a websocket endpoint on the server.
+When the client sends a message to the endpoint, it returns JSON containing all object names together with prices.

 node-cron (https://www.npmjs.com/package/node-cron) - Used to schedule price updates, in order to simulate real world trading.

 Available commands: